-Justice Henry J. Scudder is Presiding Justice of the Appellate Division, Fourth Department.
-Justice Scudder is a graduate
+Justice Henry J. Scudder is a former Presiding Justice of the Appellate Division, Fourth Department.
+A graduate

-of Stetson University and earned his law degree from the University of Tennessee.
+of Stetson University, he earned his law degree from the University of Tennessee.
 He began his career in private practice in Bath, New York.
 He later

 served as an Assistant District Attorney and then as First Assistant District Attorney in Steuben County.
 In 1982 Justice Scudder was elected Surrogate

 in Steuben County.
 He served as Surrogate from 1982 through 1996.
 During that time he also presided in Supreme, County and Family Court.
 Judge Scudder

 was elected to the Supreme Court for the Seventh Judicial District in 1996, and re-elected in 2010.
 In 1999 Justice Scudder was designated as an Additional